Docs

 Open a Pull Request with a clear title and description against the main branch.

 Hinode supports Hugo modules to to provide a flexible and extensible modular framework.
-Please consider the module development conventions to take full advantage of Hinode’s processing pipelines.
+Please consider the Module Development Conventions to take full advantage of Hinode’s processing pipelines.

 In general, run npm run lint